zai-org/GLM-4.5/README.md

 **GLM-4.7**, your new coding partner, is coming with the following features:

-- **Core Coding:** GLM-4.7 brings clear gains, compared to its predecessor GLM-4.6, in multilingual agentic coding and terminal-based tasks, including (73.8%, +5.8%) on SWE-bench, (66.7%, +12.9%) on SWE-bench Multilingual, and (41%, +10.0%) on Terminal Bench.
+- **Core Coding**: GLM-4.7 brings clear gains, compared to its predecessor GLM-4.6, in multilingual agentic coding and terminal-based tasks, including (73.8%, +5.8%) on SWE-bench, (66.7%, +12.9%) on SWE-bench Multilingual, and (41%, +16.5%) on Terminal Bench 2.0.
 GLM-4.7 also supports thinking before acting, with significant improvements on complex tasks in mainstream agent frameworks such as Claude Code, Kilo Code, Cline, and Roo Code.
-- **Vibe Coding:** GLM-4.7 takes a major step forward in UI quality.
+- **Vibe Coding**: GLM-4.7 takes a big step forward in improving UI quality.
 It produces cleaner, more modern webpages and generates better-looking slides with more accurate layout and sizing.
-- **Tool Using:** Tool using is significantly improved.
-GLM-4.7 achieves open-source SOTA results on multi-step tool using benchmarks such as τ^2-Bench and on web browsing via BrowserComp.
+- **Tool Using**: GLM-4.7 achieves significantly improvements in Tool using.
+Significant better performances can be seen on benchmarks such as τ^2-Bench and on web browsing via BrowseComp.
-- **Complex Reasoning:** GLM-4.7 delivers broad improvements in reasoning across math, coding, and logic problems.
+- **Complex Reasoning**: GLM-4.7 delivers a substantial boost in mathematical and reasoning capabilities, achieving (42.8%, +12.4%) on the HLE (Humanity’s Last Exam) benchmark compared to GLM-4.6.

 More general, one would also witness significant improvements in many other scenarios such as chat, creative writing, and role-play scenario.